This is what happens when your bed doubles as your desk and you’re in the middle of remastering a bunch of stuff from seven or eight years ago.

 Late one night, I got the idea to try sampling that little thing with the SK-1.
 For some weird reason it worked really well.
 The way the sampled sound took the natural vibrato created by the way I blew into the pitch pipe and altered the speed of it based on what notes were being played, generating a sound much more complex than its humble origins would ever suggest, was a total happy accident.

 I like how this song sounds like it’s going to stay a stripped-down thing for the first few minutes, and then out of nowhere it fans out into a much wider, deeper soundscape.
 I think we both knew it needed to be the opening track pretty early on.
-Sometimes you gotta kick things off with a more immersive track the listener can get lost in for a while, instead of something quick and punchy.
+Sometimes you gotta kick things off with something quick and punchy.
+Sometimes it needs to be a more immersive track the listener can get lost in for a while.

 This song is about a mysterious Russian shortwave radio station no one has been able to explain for three decades, with the second verse made up of snippets of cryptic dialogue listeners have picked up over the years.
 It’s probably the closest the album gets to “moody rock”, Afterthought No. 3 notwithstanding.

 It didn’t start out sounding like that.
 The rough jam that planted the seed of the song was acoustic guitar-driven.

 And I thought the non-demo version would keep it that way.
 Many of these songs were born while the two of us were playing acoustic guitars.
 It made sense to use that as a starting point and build from there.
 But after a while, I got to thinking it might be a nice bit of contrast to have one or two songs not lean on acoustic stringed things at all, and I started to wonder what this one would sound like electrified.